catalyst-fp7/documents/interoperability/interoperability.md

 The JSON-LD `@context` will give you the ontology specifications; a RDF database can use the ontologies to answer SPARQL queries specified using known super-classes.

 However, one goal of this specification is that tools should be able to participate in the ecosystem without RDF machinery.
-So compliant data providers SHOULD give multiple values for the `@type` parameters when appropriate, so that at least one comes from the catalyst classes specified in this document.
+So, compliant data providers SHOULD give multiple values for the `@type` parameters when appropriate, so that at least one comes from the Catalyst classes specified in this document.
 However, since there is no syntactical support for multiple property names directly in JSON-LD data, external tool developers should avoid introducing sub-properties that are not part of this specification.

 *Inverses*: Some RDF properties define inverses: for example `SIOC:creator_of owl:inverseOf SIOC:has_creator` (in other words, the fact that some user is the author of a Post in SIOC can be defined inside the Post object, or inside the user account object).
 Some of those inverse are not specified in the ontology, such as `dcterms:isPartOf` and `dcterms:hasPart`.
 (We will define a sub-property to specify this.)
 The list of such inverses is short, and will be provided as an annex of this specification.
 <!-- %TODO:  Write annex... -->
-Tools that receive JSON-LD from a catalyst platform are expected to interpret either of those relationships as implying the other.
+Tools that receive JSON-LD from a Catalyst platform are expected to interpret either of those relationships as implying the other.

 <!-- %TODO: specify a sub-property of hasPart -->